-Council Recommendation: Accepted as Submitted X Accepted as Amended No Action Delegate Action: Accepted Rejected All information above the line is for conference use only.
+Council Recommendation: Accepted as Submitted X Accepted as Amended No Action Delegate Action: Accepted X Rejected All information above the line is for conference us se only.
+Title: Report-Meat and Pou ltry Processing at Retail l Food Establish ments Committee Recommended Solution: The Conference recommends:

-Report-Meat and Poultry Processing at Retail Food Establishments Committee acknowledgment of the Meat and Poultry Processing at Retail Food Establishments Committee report and thank the committee members for their hard work.
+Committee report and thank the committee members for their hard work.